Greece says to miss public sector reform target

 Other sticking points in Athens's negotiations with its lenders include an unpopular property tax and a possible reduction in a sales tax for restaurants.

-The government also plans to ask its creditors to lower this year's privatisation target of 2.6 billion euros after failing to find a buyer for natural gas company DEPA.
+The government also plans to ask its creditors to lower this year's privatisation target of 2.

+Still, officials were hopeful of a positive outcome at Monday's Eurogroup meeting.

-(Additional reporting by Martin Santa in Brussels and Renee Maltezou in Athens; Writing by Karolina Tagaris; Editing by Andrew Heavens)
+(Additional reporting by Martin Santa in Brussels; Writing by Karolina Tagaris; Editing by Janet Lawrence)